kdheepak/blog/content/31-math-puzzles-with-analytical-solutions.md

 # Two eggs

-The problem posed says we have 2 eggs to start with and a 100 storey tower to explore.
+The problem posed says we have $2$ eggs to start with and a $100$ storey tower to explore.

 Let's consider what we would have to do if we had just one egg.
-With just one egg, we could drop the egg from floor 1 and see what happens.
+With just one egg, we could drop the egg from floor $1$ and see what happens.
-If it breaks, we stop and can claim definitively that the solution to the problem is floor 1.
+If it breaks, we stop and can definitively say that for floor $1$ and above any egg would break.
-If it doesn't break, we can proceed to floor 2 and repeat.
+If it doesn't break, we can proceed to floor $2$ and repeat.

-This means that if we have a tower with 10 floors we may need up to 10 drops to definitively say at which floor the egg would break, and if we have 100 floors we may need 100 drops.
+This means that for the tower with a $100$ floors we may need up to $100$ drops to definitively say at which floor the egg would break.
-The above strategy would guarantee that we find the solution to the problem with the _minimum_ number of drops.
+The above strategy gives us the _minimum_ number of drops to _guarantee_ that we find which floor the egg would break at.
-Or in other words, we can search $N$ floors with $N$ drops.
+Or in other words, we can say that we can search $N$ floors with $N$ drops.

 If we have 2 eggs, what could we do?

 With 2 eggs, in fact we can explore the search space more efficiently.
-We can use the first egg to partition the total number of floors, and once the first egg breaks we can use the second egg to search floors in a partition.
+We can use the first egg to partition the total number of floors, and once the first egg breaks we can use the second egg to search floors within a partition.

-As an example, you can decide to throw the first egg from every 10 floor.
+As an example, let's say you decide to drop the first egg from every $10$th floor.
-If it doesn't break at floor 30 and breaks at floor 40, you can use the second egg to explore floors 21 - 29.
+If it doesn't break at floor $10$, $20$, $30$, $40$ or $50$ but breaks at floor $60$ you can use the second egg to explore floors $51$ - $59$.
+If it finally breaks at floor $99$, you would have used $6$ drops of the first egg and $9$ drops of the second egg to find the floor at which all eggs would break.

-We can do even better.
+We can do even better though.

 Let's assume that the minimum number of drops to guarantee finding the floor when the eggs would break for a $N$ storey tower is $x$.
-That means that if when we drop the first egg the egg breaks, we have $x - 1$ drops of the second egg to find the solution.
+If when we drop the first egg and the egg breaks, we have $x - 1$ drops of the second egg to find the solution.
 We already know that we can search at most $x - 1$ floors with the $1$ egg using $x - 1$ drops.
 If our first drop was from a floor greater than $x$, we would not be able to guarantee finding the solution to this problem.
 This means that if we have two eggs we would want to drop from first egg from floor $x$, where $x$ is the minimum number of drops that will guarantee finding the floor where the eggs break in a $N$ storey tower.